about us

 We invite you to join us around this fire.
 To sit, to listen, to share, and to remember your place in the pattern of creation.
 Together we can carry these stories forward, honoring the wisdom they hold and sharing them with a world that desperately needs them.

-We pay our respects to Elders past & present, & extend that respect to all First Nations Peoples on whose land we live, connect, travel, create, & love.
+The VA Network acknowledges the Traditional Custodians of Country throughout the world, & their connections to land, sea, & sky.
+We pay our respects to Elders past, & present, & extend that respect to all First Nations Peoples on whose land we live, connect, & love.
+We celebrate the diversity of all First Nations Peoples & their stories reflected in their unique artistic practices.